xqemu/xqemu/README.md

 * Port over espes's gfx changes that were added after I split nv2a code up
 * Fix timers (rdtsc and pm timer)
 * Chihiro
+* Simplify build by reducing amount of HW linked in
 * Cleanup and merging

 Chat